astronomer/docs/astro/best-practices/astro-api.md

 id: astro-api-best-practices
 ---

-The Astro API is Astronomer's REST API that enables you to manage resources on Astro.
-Below are several best practices to ensure an optimal user experience:
+The Astro API is Astronomer's REST API for managing resources on Astro, for example to create a deployment.
+Below are several topics regarding best practices for the Astro API to ensure a safe and optimal user experience:

 - Use the latest API version
 - Error handling
+- API tokens

 ## Use the latest API version

 The version of the Astro API is contained in the URL.
 Take for example the following URL: `https://api.astronomer.io/platform/v1beta1/organizations/organizationId/deployments`.
 The value `v1beta1` indicates you're querying version `v1beta1` of the Astro API.
-It's a best practice to upgrade soon to ensure no last-minute hectic upgrades are needed.
+It's a best practice to upgrade soon to ensure no last-minute hectic upgrades are needed, and newer versions of the same endpoints are generally more stable.
 Read more details on the Astro API's versioning and support policy [here](https://www.astronomer.io/docs/astro/api/versioning-and-support).

 ## Error handling